 You can use the easy, easier, or easiest option to make these Christmas devotion kits for families this Christmas.

-Place each item and appropriate slip of paper in its own slot of an empty egg carton.
+Place each item and the corresponding slip of paper in its own slot of an empty egg carton.
 Cut a small circle of wrapping paper and tape it over each hole as a cover.

 Place each item in its own envelope with the appropriate slip of paper.